 Most common numbers

-Some of the most common numbers recorded in the King James Version of the book of Revelation are 3, 4, 7, 10 and 12.
+Some of the most common numbers recorded in the King James translation of the book of Revelation are 3, 4, 7, 10 and 12.
 This is noteworthy as the numerals 3, 7, 10 and 12 are spiritually perfect and signify completeness.

-Seven is by far the most frequent cardinal numeral in this prophetic book.
+Seven is by far the most frequent cardinal numeral in this prophetic Bible book.
 Four, the next most common, is utilized as a digit 19 times.
 It is followed by the numbers 3, 10 and 12 all of which are recorded 9 times.

 Appearances of three